bvillasen/blog/astro/_posts/2021-03-21-power_spectrum_mcmc_fit_boss.md

-**Fit to the temperature data and the power spectrum from the BOSS data sets.**
+**Fit to the temperature data and the power spectrum from the BOSS data set.**

 <img src="{{ site.url }}assets/images/corner_power_spectrum_boss.png">